The Finance minister

 1) Less investment instruments so less confusion for tax payers to invest and get tax exemptions.

-2) Invest in long term investment instruments to get tax exemptions.
+investment instruments to get tax exemptions.

-3) Opt for term insurance for higher converge for dependants (More details to follow).
+for higher converge for dependants (More details to follow).

-4) Large limit for medical expenses.
+4) Large limit for medical

 5) Emphasis on long term investment by no long term capital gain tax.